 The property owner is responsible for all water meter, external meter reader, and installation costs; the meter equipment must be ordered through City Hall, 320/563-4110.

-The outdoor meter must be connected to the water supply before the main water meter, to prevent double-metering.
+The outdoor meter must be connected to the property’s primary water line with a tee/cross connection before (not after) the property’s main water meter, to prevent double-metering.

 Anti-siphon faucets, irrigation systems, and other equipment must be installed so that backflow to the water system and drainage to the sanitary sewer are prevented.

 If the customer has requested outdoor water service on another property/address, or at a location distant from the primary water service (and therefore, the outdoor service is not connected to the owner’s primary water source, and instead directly and independently connected to the City’s water main by its own service line), that fixture will be considered separate from the primary account, and be subject to monthly base fees, per unit usage fees, shut-off and reconnection fees.

 The customer is responsible for supplying a monthly meter read on their return billing stub (use “Meter #2” line).
 The Billing Department will estimate usage for one month, but if a reading is not returned the following month, a Public Works employee will manually read the meter and a “Read Fee” will be charged to the account.

 C. Sanitary Sewer Service

-The City of Wheaton operates and maintains several lift stations, sanitary sewer collection system, and three sanitary sewer ponds.Private septic systems are prohibited within Wheaton City limits, unless specifically approved by the City Council.
+The City of Wheaton operates and maintains several lift stations, sanitary sewer collection system, and three sanitary sewer ponds.

+Charges for Sewer Service are dependent upon a property’s water metering device; therefore, Items #3 – #6 are identical to those in the aforementioned Water Service Section.

+Private septic systems are prohibited within Wheaton City limits, unless specifically approved by the City Council.

 Sewer fees are based on metered water usage; customers are charged a base fee for the access to sewer service and a rate (per cubic foot) for usage – see “Rate” section for further information.

 In most cases, residents will have both an inside water meter and an outside meter reader.
 If you need help finding the meter and/or meter reader, please contact Wheaton City Hall at 320/563-4110.

 The outside meter reader is connected to the inside meter by two wires – occasionally, these wires are broken and the outside meter reader will cease to function.
 In others cases, the outside meter reader may be affected by weather conditions and will stop moving.
 You are strongly encouraged to periodically compare the inside and outside readings.
 If you notice any discrepancies, please contact Wheaton City Hall at 320/563-4110 and we will correct the problem.

 The inside meter is the only device that measures water usage, and therefore, your actual consumption will be billed from the reading on the inside meter, should there be any discrepancies.

 Upon return of payment, customers are asked to write their current meter reading(s) on the bill payment stub.
-If we do not receive a meter reading by the 25th of the month, usage will be estimated.
+If we do not receive a meter reading by the 20th of the month, usage will be estimated.
 Estimations will not be used two months in a row – instead, a Public Works employee will be sent to manually read your meter and a $20.00 charge will be added to your utility bill.

-Users who use water exclusively for lawn and gardening purposes may receive a waiver of sewer charges if such water is metered separately.
+Users who use water exclusively for lawn and gardening purposes may receive a waiver of a portion of their sewer charges if such water is metered separately (base fees will not be waived).
 Customers must request, purchase, and install a separate water meter in order to receive the waiver.

 D. Garbage Service